Elizabeth Kostova: The Historian

 Kostova finished the novel in January 2004 and sent it out to a potential literary agent in March.
 Two months later and within two days of sending out her manuscript to publishers, Kostova was offered a deal—she refused it.
 The rights to the book were then auctioned off and Little, Brown and Company bought it for US$2 million (US$30,000 is typical for a first novel from an unknown author).
 Publishers Weekly explained the high price as a bidding war between firms believing that they might have the next Da Vinci Code within their grasp.
 One vice-president and associate publisher said "Given the success of The Da Vinci Code, everybody around town knows how popular the combination of thriller and history can be and what a phenomenon it can become."
 Little, Brown, and Co. subsequently sold the rights in 28 countries.
 The book was published in the United States on June 14, 2005.

 The novel blends the history and folklore of Vlad Țepeș and his fictional equivalent Count Dracula and has been described as a combination of genres, including Gothic novel, adventure novel, detective fiction, travelogue, postmodern historical novel, epistolary epic, and historical thriller.
 Kostova was intent on writing a serious work of literature and saw herself as an inheritor of the Victorian style.
 Although based on Bram Stoker's Dracula, The Historian is not a horror novel, but rather an eerie tale.
 The novel is concerned with questions about history, its role in society, and how it is represented in books, as well as the nature of good and evil.
 As Kostova explains, "Dracula is a metaphor for the evil that is so hard to undo in history."
 The evils brought about by religious conflict are a particular theme and the novel explores the relationship between the Christian West and the Islamic East.

 Little, Brown, and Company heavily promoted the book and it became the first debut novel to land at number one on The New York Times bestseller list and as of 2005 was the fastest-selling hardback debut novel in US history.
 In general, the reviews of the novel were mixed.
 Several reviewers noted that she described the setting of her novel well.
 However, some reviewers criticized the book's structure and its lack of tonal variety.
 Kostova received the 2006 Book Sense Book of the Year award for Best Adult Fiction and the 2005 Quill Award for Debut Author of the Year.
 Sony bought the film rights to the novel for $1.5 million.

 Current

 In May 2007, the Elizabeth Kostova Foundation was created.
 The Foundation helps support Bulgarian creative writing, the translation of contemporary Bulgarian literature into English, and friendship between Bulgarian authors and American and British authors.

 Kostova released her second novel The Swan Thieves on January 12, 2010.
 Her third novel, The Shadow Land, was released in 2017.
+Her fourth novel, Mystery Play, is set to be published on October 13, 2026.